failsplat/Reus2Surveyor/README.md

 2. Click **\[Decode Planets\]** to read the planet files.
 If the **Write Decoded** box is checked, the program will also write the decoded save files into `/Decoded`.
 (TODO: The Table will also update to show basic information on each read planet.)
 3. Once the planets have been read, the **\[Export XLSX\]** button will become ready.
 Clicking it will produce an Excel workbook (XLSX) file in `/Output`.
 ## To Do/WIP Features
+* Biotica Stat Table: Account for biotica unlocked with Evolve
-* Summary tables for Planets
+* Planet Summary Table: Scenario and difficulty information
+* Planet Summary Table: Put the giants in the correct order
 * Summary tables for Cities
 * Stat table for Spirits
   * Table for spirits v. buildings, eras
 * Stat table for Luxuries
+* Stat table for Eras
 * Misc. stat table
  * Biotica as pets
  * Biotica used as inspiration for original characters